senesis/sandbox/compatibility_with_CliMAF.md

 # Compatibility with CliMAF of the IS-ENES3 standard interface for pluging diagnostic scripts in evaluation tools

-Stéphane Sénési and Jérôme Servonnat, IPSL,
+Stéphane Sénési and Jérôme Servonnat, IPSL.

 February 2022